JoshFerkins/EIT-ac-nz-ITPM5240-202051MB-c-b-torture-Website/docs/pseudo_code.md

 <h1>Pseudo</h1>

 <a href="https://JoshFerkins.github.io/EIT-ac-nz-ITPM5240-202051MB-c-b-torture-Website/">Home</a>
-Pseudocode:

 <h2>Text File</h2>
-<p>Upon clicking onto this link below you will receive a file, right-click that file in your file directory then select, <i>Open With</i>.
-You will recieve a pop up, find and select note pad.
-This will direct you to the raw Pseudo_code</p>
+<p>Upon clicking onto this link below you will receive a file, double click on the blank file, this will give you a pop up with different applications, select notepad.
+This will then display the complete raw code for the Pseudo-Code

 <a href="https://JoshFerkins.github.io/EIT-ac-nz-ITPM5240-202051MB-c-b-torture-Website/pseudo_code">Pseudo_code</a>